chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

 ineligible for FEMA, SBA, and HUD recovery funds [^9] and even less likely to be considered endangered by public preservation agencies.

 {% figure caption: "Figure 3.
-The FEMA - Hurricane Harvey Impact layer of the Texas Freedom Colony Atlas showedthat 229 FCs are in 53 FEMA designated counties, constituting 41% of total FCs or 64 % of the 357 mapped FCs.
+The FEMA - Hurricane Harvey Impact layer of the Texas Freedom Colony Atlas showed that 229 FCs are in 53 FEMA designated counties, constituting 41% of total FCs or 64 % of the 357 mapped FCs.
 The map, generated from the Atlas data, indicates the vulnerability of remaining historic sites in freedom colonies." %}
 ![This map from the Texas Freedom Colony Atlas shows the counties, predominantly in the eastern part of the state, which suffered the greatest impact of Hurricane Harvey.]({{site.url}}/assets/img/v02/roberts/figure3.jpg){% endfigure %}